What Is Coronavirus And What Do Travelers Need To Know?

-If you have a travel medical plan, you should be covered for a doctor’s visit or a hospital stay, depending on your plan restrictions.
+If you have a travel medical insurance plan, you should be covered for a doctor’s visit or a hospital stay, depending on your plan restrictions.
 However, if you do not have a plan in place, insurance companies have put a ban on covering people who are visiting Level 3 countries (currently China, South Korea, Italy, and Iran).

 If you purchased trip cancelation insurance, unfortunately, disease outbreaks are not covered under the regular cancelation rules.
 It may be best to contact your airline and lodging accommodations to find out if they have any policies in place for this outbreak.
 You are covered if you purchased the add-on to trip insurance called, Cancel For Any Reason insurance, but this has to be purchased at the time of your trip deposit.